EliasMo/HybridAD/README.md

-# HybridAD
+# Hybrid AD

 ## Project Description
 Enterprise infrastructure lab showing hybrid identity management and modern workplace services.
 This project combines Active Directory with Azure AD, including automation and management of infrastructure services.
+This is a better version of Active Directory Bulk user creation page i made a while ago.

 ## Key Features
   - Active Directory and Azure AD